-MEC's Credit Tracker platform is used to record detailed information on CEP each installation, including the unique identification number.
-Using this data, MEC is able to ensure that all CEPs in the proposed VPA are uniquely defined and included in the VPA only, thereby avoiding double counting of emission reductions generated by the VPA.
+MEC's Credit Tracker platform is used to record detailed information on CEP installation, each including the unique identification number.
+Using this data, MEC is able to ensure that all CEPs in the proposed VPA are uniquely defined included in the VPA only, thereby avoiding double counting of emission reductions generated by the VPA.

-In addition, declaration from VPA operators as part of their contract with the
+In addition, declaration from VPA operators as part of their contract with the CME, stating that their activities are not registered as part of another CDM/GS project activity with a different CME.